 University Associates Program

 The University Associate (UA) program enables full-time faculty members of Network institutions to come to New York University throughout the academic year to use some of NYU’s academic facilities.
-University Associates can make use of their semester-long tenure by auditing courses, researching in the University libraries, and by participating in open departmental or interdisciplinary colloquia, lectures, symposia and seminars.
+University Associates can make use of their semester-long tenure by researching in the University libraries and by participating in open departmental or interdisciplinary colloquia, lectures, symposia and seminars.

-University Associates may apply for one or all semesters in the academic year, and may audit one class per semester (except during the summer, when class auditing privileges are not available).
+University Associates may apply for one or all semesters in the academic year.
 Upon completion of each semester as University Associate, participants are required to submit to their Liaison Officers a brief description of academic work accomplished during that semester.
-A copy of the report should be sent to the Faculty Resource Network offices.
-Continuation of University Associates privileges is contingent upon submission of the report.
+A copy of the report should be sent to the Faculty Resource Network.
+Continuation of University Associates privilege is contingent upon submission of the report.

 Through special arrangements made by the Faculty Resource Network, University Associates may secure reading privileges at the following libraries: